PDF files

 - automatically remove margins:

-- if parts are cropped/removed or margins remains:
+pdfcrop INPUT.pdf - if parts are cropped/removed or margins remains:

 pdfcrop --hires --resolution WIDTHxHEIGHT INPUT.pdf

-if errors remains. - manually set margins:
+use a high resolution like--resolution 1000x1000if errors remains. - manually set margins:

 pdfcrop --margins 'LEFT TOP RIGHT BOTTOM' --clip INPUT.pdf

 you can set positive or negative values to respectively increase or decrease the margins.
-You can also set a single value for all margins--margins VALUE
+You can also set a single value for all margins--margins VALUE.

 Convert SVG to PDF